Denakkanaaga

 Our Programs

-Denakkanaaga is pleased to collaborate with the Morris Thompson Cultural and Visitors Center and Tanana Chiefs Conference on cultural programs.
+Denakkanaaga is pleased to collaborate with the Morris Thompson Cultural and Visitors Center, Tanana Chiefs Conference, Fairbanks North Star Borough School District, University of Alaska Fairbanks and others on cultural programs.
 Each month programs will be presented centered on seasonal themes and feature respected Elders and leaders from the Native community.
+The programs include elders sharing their knowledge and wisdom with others to help continue traditional Native ways, and educating the general public about the Native cultures of Interior Alaska.

 Elder Artwork

-We are pleased to assist our region’s Elders and artists in selling their traditional and contemporary artwork through a monthly pop-up sale.
+We are pleased to assist our region's Elders and artists in selling their traditional and contemporary Native artwork through a monthly pop-up sale and at the Denakkanaaga Gift Shop.
 Items include moose hide slippers, beaded scissor cases, barrettes, pins, purses, necklaces, earrings and much, much more!

 "Go Forward with Power.
 Respect the land, people, and animals.
 Carry on our traditions, values and cultures."